GrawLab/DBSCAN-CellX/README.md

 After instalaltion the package should be fully installed inside the opened environment.

 ### App
-To install the App the easiest way is to install a new (conda) environment with the corresponding environment list.
-The installation of the whole APp with all its dependencies can be done by downloading the whole App folder.
-Inside the folder is a file called "app_env.yml".
-To install a new fresh conda environment with this file please use the follwing code:
+To install the App the easiest way is to use the pip installer with the requirements.txt found in the App folder.
+Before installing the required dependencies you have to make sure you have a functional version of git installed.
 ```
-conda env create --name ENV-NAME -f app_env.yml
+git --version
 ```
-Please make sure that the path to the "env.txt" file is set or the current directory is located inside the App folder.
+If git is not installed beforehand please make sure it is.
-After the installation is finished, the user can now activate the newly installed conda environment.
+Afterwards open any terminal with python installed and change your current directory to the App directory "\User\...\DBSCAN-CellX-main\App>".
+Now run the followingto install all dependencies
 ```
-conda activate ENV-NAME
+pip install -r requirements.txt
 ```

-Please make sure that after the conda environment is installed to also install the Package into the same environment as mentioned above.
+Now you should have installed everythin which is needed

 ## Usage
 ### DBSCAN-CellX Package